-Additionally, with a sublease, tenants have the option to sign over the remainder of their lease term to a subtenant.
-This is helpful for tenants that plan to travel or otherwise need to leave for an extended period of time and don’t want to break their current lease.
+Additionally, tenants can sign over the remainder of their lease term to a subtenant with a sublease.
+This is helpful for tenants who plan to travel or otherwise need to leave for an extended period and don’t want to break their current lease.

 In Maine, there are no specific laws regarding subletting, but most leases require the tenant to obtain approval from the landlord before they may sublease the property.
-The subtenant will then be required to adhere to the terms of the original lease as well as the sublease agreement.
+The subtenant will then be required to adhere to the terms of the original lease and the sublease agreement.

 How to Write a Maine Sublease Agreement

 - Name all people involved — Write the full names of the tenant(s), the subtenant(s), and the landlord.

 - Include mailing address(es) — Write the mailing address of the unit as well as a forwarding address (if different from the sublet) for the original tenant to receive notices and rent payments.